macdja38/electron-forge/README.md

 A complete tool for building modern Electron applications.

-Electron Forge unifies the existing (and well maintained) build tools for Electron development into a simple, easy to use package so that anyone can jump right in to Electron development.
+Electron Forge unifies Electron's build tooling ecosystem for Electron development into a single extensible interface so that anyone can jump right in to Electron development.

 ---